 image of my brain activity, where exactly do I exist?

-image of brain activity, consciousness will support different content.
+As a monitor image of brain activity, consciousness will support different content.
 The

 contents of consciousness vary continuously and mostly involuntarily.
 We can